SciGno/gizmo/README.md

 # gizmo
 Gremlin language query builder for Go.

 This is a work in progress for now.
-At the moment, this package can only be used for generating Gemlin query strings.
+At the moment, this package can only be used for generating Gremlin query strings.
 #
 ### The Logic
 #### Let me know if the package is missing any Traversal steps.
 Which I'm sure it is.